basiliscos/syncspirit/README.md

 "core" into multiple different user interfaces (GUIs).

-Currently, there syncspirit has only "daemon-ui", i.e. a simple non-interactive application, which shows synchronization log, and the only possible just stop it.
+Currently, there syncspirit has only "daemon-ui", i.e. a simple non-interactive application, which shows synchronization log, and the only possibility is just to stop it.
 However, as soon as the "core" will be complete, there are plans to develop multiple `syncspirit` UIs:
 [wx-widgets](https://www.wxwidgets.org/), qt, gtk, may be native, may be even native mobile UIs...